-The Company's Board of Directors has resolved on the following basic policy regarding systems to ensure proper business operation of the corporate group composed of the Company and its subsidiaries (referred to hereinafter as the Group), including systems to ensure that Directors execute duties in line with laws, regulations and the Articles of Incorporation.
+The Company's Board of Directors has resolved on the following basic policy regarding systems to ensure proper business operation of the corporate group composed of the Company and its subsidiaries (referred to hereinafter as the "Group"), including systems to ensure that Directors execute duties in line with laws, regulations and the Articles of Incorporation.

-- (1) Systems to Ensure that the Execution of Duties by Directors and Employees Complies with Laws, Regulations and the Articles of Incorporation - 1) The Company has adopted a management structure that places priority on compliance with laws, rules and societal norms. - 2) The Company has established the ISK Group Code of Conduct, which stresses the importance of compliance activities, and makes sure that Directors and employees follow them strictly. - 3) The Company has established a Compliance Committee, headed by the Director in charge of Compliance.
-This committee creates and implements plans to develop and maintain the compliance structure. - 4) Company policy dictates that should it be discovered that any Director or employee of the Company has acted illegally, transgressed the Company's Articles of Incorporation, or acted in a way that raises the risk of a legal transgression, the incident must be reported immediately.
-Furthermore, all records of the reports and investigation are to be kept strictly confidential to ensure that those who report such incidents are not subject to repercussions. - 5) The Company has established an Office of Internal Audit to conduct regular audits, and which reports directly to the Executive Director, President. - (2) Recording and Managing Information Regarding the Activities of Directors The Company maintains written records of the minutes of Board of Directors meetings, proposals submitted for consideration, and other important documents used in the course of Directors' duties.
-These documents are stored and managed in a way that corresponds to the legal regulations governing official documents, as well as all internal rules and regulations. - (3) Rules and Structures Intended to Manage Risk of Loss - 1) A set of Risk Management Regulations has been established to express the Company's basic stance on risk management and to help guard against the risk of unexpected losses. - 2) The Company seeks to identify the various types of risk that emerge in the course of normal business activities, taking steps to ensure that each sector of business operations is aware of risk factors that may affect them, and takes steps to manage such risks. - 3) When events occur that could have an important impact on the Company's management and business activities, the Corporate Risk Management Committee takes action under the Risk Management Regulations, and assumes control of the operating divisions in order to minimize and address problems. - (4) Structures to Ensure That the Duties of Directors Are Executed Efficiently - 1) The Board of Directors meets regularly, a minimum of once a month, to make decisions on important issues that affect the Company, and to oversee the activities of its Directors.
-In the case of priority issues that relate to management and business execution, the Executive Management Committee, made up of Board members who are associated with the issue, discusses it first, and then reports to the entire Board for a final decision. - 2) The Company establishes clear and specific numerical targets for achievement, in an effort to improve management efficiency. - 3) The Board of Directors allocates duties and work responsibilities to individual Directors, and each Director reports back to the Board of Directors regarding progress in completing the allocated business tasks.
+- (1) Organizational Structures to Ensure that Directors and Employees Carry Out Work Activities Appropriately and In Line with Relevant Regulations and Articles of Incorporation - 1) The Company has adopted a management structure that places priority on compliance with laws, rules and societal norms. - 2) The Company has established a code of conduct that stresses the importance of compliance activities, and makes sure that Directors and employees follow them strictly. - 3) The Company has established a Compliance Committee, headed by the Director in charge of Compliance.
+This committee creates and implements plans to develop and maintain the compliance structure. - 4) Company policy dictates that should it be discovered that any Director or Employee of the Company has acted illegally, transgressed the Company's articles of incorporation, or acted in a way that raises the risk of a legal transgression, the incident must be reported immediately.
+Furthermore, all records of the reports and investigation are to be kept strictly confidential to ensure that those who report such incidents are not subject to repercussions. - 5) The Company has established an Office of Internal Audit to conduct regular audits, and which reports directly to the Executive Director President. - (2) Recording and Managing Information Regarding the Activities of Directors The Company maintains written records of the minutes of Board of Directors meetings, proposals submitted for consideration, and other important documents used in the course of Directors' duties.
+These documents are stored and managed in a way that corresponds to the legal regulations governing official documents, as well as all internal rules and regulations. - (3) Rules and Structures Intended to Manage Risk - 1) A set of risk management guidelines has been established to express the Company's basic stance on risk management and to help guard against the risk of unexpected losses. - 2) The Company seeks to identify the various types of risk that emerge in the course of normal business activities, taking steps to ensure that each sector of business operations is aware of risk factors that may affect them, and takes steps to manage such risks. - 3) When events occur that could have an important impact on the Company's management and business activities, the Corporate Risk Management Committee takes action under the rules developed to manage risk, and assumes control of the Operating Divisions in order to minimize and address problems. - (4) Structures to Ensure that the Execution Activities of Directors are Carried Out Efficiently - The Board of Directors meets regularly, a minimum of once a month, to make decisions on important issues that effect the Company, and to oversee the activities of its Directors.
+In the case of priority issues that relate to business implementation, the Executive Management Committee, made up of Board members who are associated with the issue, discusses it first, and then reports to the entire Board for a final decision. - 2) The Company establishes clear and specific numerical targets for achievement, in an effort to improve management efficiency. - 3) The Board of Directors allocates work responsibilities to individual executives, and each Director's progress in completing the business tasks allocated to them is reported back to the Board of Directors.